Florida Gators football: All-time record against in-state opponents

 Between the establishment of the university's athletic program in 1906 and the beginning of SEC play in 1933, Florida football teams played irregular schedules which mostly featured contests against in-state private colleges, some of which became rivals.
-Of those early opponents, Southern College, Tampa U, and Rollins no longer sponsor intercollegiate football programs, and after dropping the sport for half a century, Stetson competes in a lower division.
+Of those early opponents, Florida Southern, Tampa, and Rollins no longer sponsor intercollegiate football programs, and after dropping the sport for half a century, Stetson competes in a lower division.
 Florida also scheduled occasional games against teams organized by amateur athletic clubs or military bases during the first half of the 20th century, but the Gators have not faced off against a non-collegiate opponent since 1945.

-Florida began an annual rivalry with the University of Miami Hurricanes in 1938 that continued uninterrupted until 1987.
+Florida began an annual rivalry with the Miami Hurricanes in 1938 that continued uninterrupted until 1987.
 The teams have met on an occasional basis since then and are still considered rivals.
-Florida State (FSU) established a football program in 1947 and first faced Florida in 1958, beginning an annual series that has been uninterrupted except for the COVID-19 shortened 2020 season.
+Florida State established a football program in 1947 and first faced Florida in 1958, beginning an annual series that has been uninterrupted except for the COVID-19 shortened 2020 season.